OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.3 Ethernet supported

+IMTL offers versatile Ethernet support, thanks to its compatibility with DPDK PMD, kernel socket, and AF_XDP backends.

-Regarding supported Ethernet, it can essentially run well on any Ethernet already supported by DPDK.
-You can refer to the site <https://doc.dpdk.org/guides/nics/> for a list of supported Ethernet hardware in DPDK.
+For DPDK PMD support, you can refer to the DPDK PMD site <https://doc.dpdk.org/guides/nics/> for a comprehensive list of supported Ethernet hardware.

-In addition, this implementation provides a fallback kernel(Linux) socket transport support for cases where your NIC is not supported by DPDK.
+In cases where your NIC is not supported by DPDK, IMTL provides a fallback option with kernel (Linux) socket transport support.

 However, please note that our daily development and validation is primarily conducted on the Intel E810 series and AWS ENA, so we can't guarantee the status for other network interface cards (NICs).

-An important point to note is that narrow pacing of TX is only supported for the Intel E810 series due to its rate limit feature.
-All other NICs have to use TSC (Timestamp Counter) as the pacing source, which can only ensure a broad wide pacing.
+An important point to note is that narrow pacing of TX is only supported for the Intel E810 series together with DPDK PMD due to the rate limit feature.
+All other type of usage have to use TSC (Timestamp Counter) as the pacing source, which can only ensure a broad wide pacing.

 ## 2. Build